UW-CEG/two-stage-2/two-stage-report.md

 ## Results

+What is the impact of two-stage quizzes on historic demographic-based achievement gaps in introductory chemistry?

 The best-fitting regression models for student performance on the final exams between the control and experimental years for each demographic ID are provided along with their interpretations.